LithuanianMathemator/NumericalSVD/README.md

 # NumericalSVD

+My bachelor's thesis is concerned with the numerical computation of the SVD.
+It goes over the theory of both the SVD and its numerical computation.
+Besides theoretical results, some applications also get shown.
+The most important part, however, are the algorithms and their testing.

-My bachelor's thesis is concerned with the numerical computation of the singular value decomposition.
-This repository has all the implementations that get discussed in the thesis, alongside the scripts used to generate the figures and examples in it.
+This repository has all the implementations of the numerical algorithms that get discussed in the thesis, alongside the scripts used to generate the figures and examples in it.

 The algorithms and tests can be found in the folder 'Algorithms'.